rdegges/rdegges-blog/articles/2012/hack-everything-to-pieces.md

 If you're not analyzing what your overall objetive is as you're hacking, there *will* be problems!

-Overcomplication is the worst problem in software development.
+Over complication is the worst problem in software development.
 It causes bugs, confusion, anger, and even death!
-OK, so you probably won't die from overcomplication, but hey, don't risk it (especially if you're writing medical software **>:0**).
+OK, so you probably won't die from over complication, but hey, don't risk it (especially if you're writing medical software **>:0**).

 One thing that always bothers me is looking at what *should* be a simple piece